Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Completion

 In MGP prior, as $r$ increases, the precision $\tau_r$ takes large values hence shrinks $\lambda_r$ towards zero.
 Small $\lambda_r$ values indicate that the term $\lambda_r\cdot\boldsymbol{u}_r^{(1)}\circ\boldsymbol{u}_r^{(2)}\circ\cdots\circ\boldsymbol{u}_r^{(K)}$ does not have a significant impact on the CP structure, hence could be removed from the model.
 Two generalizations of MGP prior are further developed, including truncation based variant MGP-CP$^t$ and the adaptive variant MGP-CP$^a$, to automatically infer the rank $R$~\cite{Rai2014, Rai2015}.

-Hu et al.~\cite{Hu2015} develop a Bayesian non-negative tensor factorization that deals with count data and automatically infers the rank of CP decomposition.
-In their work, the Poisson distribution is utilized to establish a connection between CP structure and the count-valued data.
-Given a tensor $\mathcal{Y}\in\mathbb{R}^{n_1\times...\times n_K}$ and its entry $\boldsymbol{i}=\{i_1,...,i_K\}$, we have
+Hu et al.~\cite{Hu2015} develop a Bayesian non-negative tensor factorization that deals with count-valued data and automatically infers the rank of CP decomposition.
+In their work, the Poisson distribution is utilized to establish a connection between the CP structure and the count-valued data.
+Given a tensor $\mathcal{Y}\in\mathbb{R}^{n_1\times...\times n_K}$ and its entries $\boldsymbol{i}=\{i_1,...,i_K\}$, we have

 The non-negativity constraints on the factor matrices $\boldsymbol{U}^{(1)},...,\boldsymbol{U}^{(K)}$ ($\boldsymbol{U}^{(k)}=[\boldsymbol{u}_1^{(k)},...,\boldsymbol{u}_R^{(k)}], k=1,2,...,K$) are naturally satisfied by imposing Dirichlet priors on the factors $\boldsymbol{u}_r^{(k)}=[u_{1r}^{(k)},...,u_{i_kr}^{(k)}]^\top$: